André Le Nôtre

 André Le Nôtre ([ɑ̃dʁe lə notʁ]; 12 March 1613 – 15 September 1700), originally rendered as André Le Nostre, was a French landscape architect and the principal gardener of King Louis XIV of France.
 He was the landscape architect who designed the gardens of the Palace of Versailles; his work represents the height of the French formal garden style, or jardin à la française.

 Prior to working on Versailles, Le Nôtre collaborated with Louis Le Vau and Charles Le Brun on the park at Vaux-le-Vicomte.
-His other works include the design of gardens and parks at Chantilly, Fontainebleau, Saint-Cloud and Saint-Germain.
-His contribution to planning was also significant: at the Tuileries he extended the westward vista, which later became the avenue of the Champs-Élysées and comprise the Axe historique.
+His other works include the design of gardens and parks at Bicton Park Botanical Gardens, Chantilly, Fontainebleau, Saint-Cloud and Saint-Germain.
+His contribution to planning was also significant: at the Tuileries in Paris he extended the westward vista, which later became the Avenue des Champs-Élysées within the Axe historique.

 Biography

 Early life

-André Le Nôtre was born in Paris, into a family of gardeners.
-Pierre Le Nôtre, who was in charge of the gardens of the Palais des Tuileries in 1572, may have been his grandfather.
+André Le Nôtre was born in Paris, a family of gardeners.
+Pierre Le Nôtre, who was in charge of the Tuileries Garden in 1572, may have been his grandfather.
 André's father Jean Le Nôtre was also responsible for sections of the Tuileries gardens, initially under Claude Mollet, and later as head gardener, during the reign of Louis XIII.
 André was born on 12 March 1613, and was baptised at the Église Saint-Roch.
 His godfather at the ceremony was an administrator of the royal gardens, and his godmother was the wife of Claude Mollet.

 The family lived in a house within the Tuilieries, and André thus grew up surrounded by gardening, and quickly acquired both practical and theoretical knowledge.
 The location also allowed him to study in the nearby Palais du Louvre, part of which was then used as an academy of the arts.
 He learned mathematics, painting and architecture, and entered the atelier of Simon Vouet, painter to Louis XIII, where he met and befriended the painter Charles Le Brun.
 He learned classical art and perspective, and studied for several years under the architect François Mansart, a friend of Le Brun.